-There will be only one application intake.
+In 2023/24, there will be only one application intake.

 7. Can my organization submit more than one application?

 No. Applicants can submit only one application per intake period, but they can be listed as partners in multiple projects.
 Applicants can include the consultancy services of their partners in their budgets.